1. Do I need custom stat weights?

 Trinket lists you find in a guide are for casual players just looking for a quick estimate to eyeball what might be best.
 Min-maxxers will want to get a list custom tailored to them, as legendaries, talents, and your specific stats will affect how trinkets perform.

 To repeat: Mr. Robot ranks all trinkets, and any item with a proc, directly from simulation data.
-Get custom weights to make sure your trinket lists are based off custom sim data.

 4. Why do gear suggestions sometimes sim less DPS?
 Is Mr. Robot broken?